Strong mixing for the periodic Lorentz gas flow with infinite horizon: Proof of mixing for the Lorentz gas (Theorem )

 \begin{prop} For $c_1$ small enough,

-\end{prop} The bound $\mathcal O(\log t/t)$ seems to be optimal because $\tau$ is in the domain of non standard CLT with normalization $\sqrt{t\log t}$.
-Although, a proof of the optimal bound seems to be lacking in \emph{the i.i.d. scenario} with $\sqrt{t\log t}$ normalization, one could form the idea about the optimal bound by redoing several steps in~\cite{Nag2}.
+\end{prop} The bound $\mathcal O(\log t/t)$ is optimal because $\tau$ is in the domain of non standard CLT with normalization $\sqrt{t\log t}$.
+This bound is in accord with the optimal result in \emph{the i.i.d. scenario} with $\sqrt{t\log t}$ normalization, see~\cite{BBY,Roz90}.